Unpacking Baggage In Marriage

 When we get married, as an adult in our own home with our own rules, we want to start fresh with our new spouse, and we attempt to leave those suitcases behind.

-However, many couples fail to realize that these suitcases are part of us, it is what shaped.
-It contains our happiness, our pain, our life experiences and the life lessons learned so far.
-We cannot just drop them and leave it behind.
+However, many couples fail to realize that these suitcases are part of us, these are what shaped us.
+They contain our happiness, our pain, our life experiences and the life lessons learned so far.
+We cannot just drop them and leave them behind.
 The suitcases always go along with us wherever we go.

-What I find fascinating is that most people do not want to open their own suitcase to examine their baggage, because it is too painful to revisit some of those experiences.
-Instead, each spouse wants the other to open the suitcases and put the broken piece back together in order to heal them.
+What I find fascinating is that most people do not want to open their own suitcase to examine their baggage because it is too painful to revisit some of those experiences.
+Instead, each spouse wants the other to open the suitcases and put the broken pieces back together in order to heal.

-misunderstanding and expectation which lead to sadness, loneliness and unhappy marriages.
+misunderstandings and expectations, which lead to sadness, loneliness and unhappy marriages.

-In order to have a fulfilling life, It is very important for each spouse to “open” the others’ suitcases.
-This will allow you to understand their deep inner workings, emotions, traumas, triggers, thought process, actions and reactions which comes from her life experiences.
+In order to have a fulfilling life, it is very important for each spouse to “open” the other’s suitcases.
+This will allow you to understand their deep inner workings, emotions, traumas, triggers, thought processes, actions and reactions, which come from their life experiences.

 The knowledge will help you understand why your spouse has certain life views and why they react to situations they way they do.
 Our job as spouse it to learn as much as possible about the baggage in their suitcases, especially the broken pieces that can never be fully repaired.